YTEQ/fixb/README.md

 The library is especially useful when there is a need to interchange custom non-standard FIX messages.

+Features include:

+- No requirement for classes mutability as bindings done using -

 Example (tags are fictitious):
 ```java
 @FixMessage(type = "Q")